modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 ## 8. Changes to the FMI Cross-Check Rules

-- Changes to the Reference FMUs will automatically require a new version.
+- Changes to the Reference FMUs will automatically require a new Reference FMU version.

 - Information about rule changes will be communicated to fmi-design@fmi-standard.org.